jina-ai/examples/financial-qa-search/README.md

 </p>

-# Build a BERT-based Financial Question Answering System
+# BERT-based Financial Question Answering System

 In this example, we use Jina, PyTorch, and [Hugging Face transformers](https://github.com/huggingface/transformers) to build a production-ready
 BERT-based Financial Question Answering System.